Safeguard Scientifics (NYSE:SFE) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Safeguard Scientifics (NYSE:SFE – Free Report) in a research report released on Saturday morning.
-The firm issued a hold rating on the asset manager’s stock.
+Stock analysts at StockNews.com assumed coverage on shares of Safeguard Scientifics (NYSE:SFE – Get Free Report) in a research report issued on Sunday.
+The firm set a “hold” rating on the asset manager’s stock.

-Institutional investors have recently added to or reduced their stakes in the stock.
-State Street Corp boosted its holdings in shares of Safeguard Scientifics by 17.2% during the 2nd quarter.
-State Street Corp now owns 21,165 shares of the asset manager’s stock valued at $79,000 after acquiring an additional 3,111 shares during the last quarter.
+Several institutional investors and hedge funds have recently modified their holdings of the stock.
+State Street Corp grew its holdings in shares of Safeguard Scientifics by 28.5% in the first quarter.
+State Street Corp now owns 18,054 shares of the asset manager’s stock valued at $94,000 after purchasing an additional 4,003 shares in the last quarter.
+Legal & General Group Plc grew its holdings in shares of Safeguard Scientifics by 5.3% in the second quarter.
+Legal & General Group Plc now owns 95,711 shares of the asset manager’s stock valued at $357,000 after purchasing an additional 4,815 shares in the last quarter.
 Bank of America Corp DE grew its holdings in shares of Safeguard Scientifics by 32,504.1% in the first quarter.
 Bank of America Corp DE now owns 128,786 shares of the asset manager’s stock valued at $222,000 after purchasing an additional 128,391 shares in the last quarter.
-Clayton Partners LLC boosted its stake in shares of Safeguard Scientifics by 15.7% during the first quarter.
-Clayton Partners LLC now owns 143,349 shares of the asset manager’s stock valued at $247,000 after purchasing an additional 19,429 shares during the period.
-Legal & General Group Plc raised its holdings in shares of Safeguard Scientifics by 5.3% in the second quarter.
-Legal & General Group Plc now owns 95,711 shares of the asset manager’s stock valued at $357,000 after acquiring an additional 4,815 shares in the last quarter.
-Finally, EJF Capital LLC raised its holdings in Safeguard Scientifics by 5.6% in the first quarter.
-EJF Capital LLC now owns 172,955 shares of the asset manager’s stock worth $903,000 after purchasing an additional 9,151 shares in the last quarter.
-44.14% of the stock is currently owned by institutional investors.
+Clayton Partners LLC boosted its stake in Safeguard Scientifics by 15.7% during the first quarter.
+Clayton Partners LLC now owns 143,349 shares of the asset manager’s stock worth $247,000 after buying an additional 19,429 shares during the period.
+Finally, EJF Capital LLC boosted its stake in Safeguard Scientifics by 5.6% during the first quarter.
+EJF Capital LLC now owns 172,955 shares of the asset manager’s stock worth $903,000 after buying an additional 9,151 shares during the period.
+Institutional investors own 44.14% of the company’s stock.

 Safeguard Scientifics Company Profile